luffy-yu/conda_env_export/README.rst

-Export conda env with pip to an yml file.
+Export conda env with pip to ONE yml file.

 * Free software: MIT license